 The details of the NRC meetings held during the year are set out in the Annual Report.

-The Company does not comply with Recommendation 8.1 (a)(1) as it only has two members.
+The Company does not comply with Recommendation 8.1 (a)(1) as it only has two members in its Nomination and Remuneration Committee.